ZhengErWei/fast_and_furious/README.md

 Traffic Pattern Detection Based on New York Yellow Taxi Dataset

 This project looks at causal relationship between several factors and traffic time by using big data technique mapreduce and mpi.
 Factors include weather, time and location.
 Different algorithms are also used to predict traffic time by using those variables.
-The project looks at single trip and pair of trip.
+The project looks at single trip and pair of trips.

 # Structure of repo
 - <code>report</code>: project proposal, final presentation and final report can be found here.